Special Concerns for Military Service Members

 - A stay (lawyer talk for “stop”) of proceedings where the service member already has notice of the proceeding; and

-- A stay or setting aside of the execution of judgments, attachments and garnishments.
-This can impact a family law matter in a two primary ways:
+- A stay or setting aside of the execution of judgments, attachments, and garnishments.
+This can impact a family law matter in two primary ways:

 - A tribunal can stay a civil law case (divorce, child support, custody, equitable distribution, etc.) until the service member, who is a party, is available to participate.

 - A court cannot enter a default order against a service member who has not appeared in a case until the Court has appointed an attorney for the absent service member.

 Often, the SCRA is used to create a delay in a family law matter.
 It can be used to postpone the “day of reckoning” and a skilled attorney can use to move a case forward at the proper pace to create the best outcome for the client.
 Delays are not automatic but must be requested by the service member.
 Even when requested, a Court can deny the application.